fcnatra/LinqAnotherPoc/README.md

 ## Results
 Memory usages increases a lot when using lists.

-Creating lists beforehand takes a lot of  time, that's why the number of lists (*finalList*) created using IEnumerable is huge in comparisson to when wee use List.
+Creating lists beforehand takes a lot of  time, that's why the number of lists (*finalList*) created using IEnumerable is huge in comparisson to when we use List.

 ### Metrics
 **First three IEnumerable runs:**